 Where to upload what, when and why:

-Depending on whether you want your poster or other material to be accessible for download before and after the SGM, during the SGM or not at all, you have the 3 following options (you can of course combine options 1 and/or 2 and/or 3):
+Moreover, depending on whether you want your poster or other material to be accessible for download before and after the SGM, during the SGM or not at all, you have the 3 following options (you can of course combine options 1 and/or 2 and/or 3):

 - Upload your material in advance on the SGM 2020 website via the SGM Poster Upload page until 30 October at the latest.
 This is ideal if you want the audience to be able to access your material before and after the SGM 2020.
 If you choose this option, be sure that you and your co-authors (and your supervisor) are OK with this material being accessible by anybody on the internet.
 The upload must be a single file and in the pdf, jpg or png format and < 10Mb.

 - Upload your poster (or whatever relevant material) in the text chat #channel dedicated to your poster in the corresponding Symposium on the SGM Discord platform.
 This is ideal if you cannot make the deadline of 30 October but still want to offer the possibility for the audience to download and study your material in advance.
-This means you should at least have uploaded your material until 4 November.
+This means you should at least have uploaded your material until 5 November.
 Also here, If you choose this option, be sure that you and your co-authors (and your supervisor) are OK with this material being potentially accessible by anybody on the internet.
 Uploaded files can also be videos.
-File size must be < 10Mb.
+File size must be < 40Mb.
 The SGM server on the Discord platform will be closed after the SGM and this material will not be accessible anymore afterwards.

 - Present your material by sharing your screen in the video&voice channel dedicated to your poster on the SGM Discord platform.
 This is ideal if you want to present sensitive material you do not want the audience to be able to download.

-Please go to the SGM 2020 Server on the Discord platform at least one day before the beginning of the conference and create an account using your email Address, please use your name with affiliation (for example Anna-Karenina_SBB_Uni) as you nickname.
+Once you have read the instructions, please go to the SGM 2020 Server on the Discord platform at least one day before the beginning of the conference and create an account using your email Address, please use your name with affiliation (for example Anna-Karenina_SBB_Uni) as you nickname.
 Once logged into the SGM 2020 Server on the Discord platform, Reading the information under #welcome and the example poster channel under #e1-1 will help you navigate through the process if need be.

 * For information on how to make a video of your poster-pitch, please see the instructions under «Info Talks»